bladnman/yo-generators/generator-dsproj/README.md

 # Data Science Project Generator for Yeoman

-## Building
+## Install
-Make changes here in the project and when done activate this generator with `yo` by running:
+You need to _register_ each generator with `Yo` and to do this you first install the generator then link it:
 ```bash
 npm install
 npm link